-What's on at cinemas this weekend?
+What's on at cinemas this week?

 John Krasinski directs and stars alongside his wife Emily Blunt in A Quiet Place, a novel sci-fi horror with an intriguing premise: “If they hear you, they hunt you.”
 Ghost Stories revives the British horror tradition – via Derren Brown and The League of Gentlemen – and Love, Simon is the first mainstream teen drama to focus on the growing pains of a gay lead.

-If that wasn’t enough, Death Wish finds Bruce Willis turning vigilante, 120 Beats per Minute paints an inspiring portrait of Aids activists in the 90s, Wonderstruck weaves a magical tale across two different eras of history, teenage girls make a deadly pact in Thoroughbreds and there’s a whole lot of money for the taking in The Hurricane Heist.
+If that wasn’t enough, Death Wish finds Bruce Willis turning vigilante, 120 Beats per Minute paints an inspiring portrait of Aids activists in the 90s and Wonderstruck weaves a magical tale across two different eras of history.
+Two teenage girls make a deadly pact in Thoroughbreds, Nick Cave & the Bad Seeds rock Copenhagen in Distant Sky, a young girl builds her own fantasy world in I Kill Giants and there’s a whole lot of money for the taking in The Hurricane Heist.

 A QUIET PLACE ★★★★★